sanjaybasu/healthcare-ai-foundations/_chapters/chapter_11_causal_inference.md

 ### 11.3.2 Deep Q-Networks: Function Approximation for Complex State Spaces

-Deep Q-networks (DQN) extend Q-learning to high-dimensional state spaces by approximating the Q-function with a neural network $ Q(s,a;\theta)$ parameterized by weights $\theta $.
+Deep Q-networks (DQN) extend Q-learning to high-dimensional state spaces by approximating the Q-function with a neural network $$ Q(s,a;\theta)$$ parameterized by weights $$\theta $$.
 Rather than maintaining separate Q-value estimates for each state-action pair, the network learns a mapping from states to Q-values for all actions, enabling generalization across similar states.

 The DQN algorithm addresses several challenges that arise when combining Q-learning with neural network function approximation:

 **Experience replay**: Rather than updating the network after each transition, DQN stores transitions in a replay buffer and samples minibatches for training.
 This breaks correlations between consecutive samples that can destabilize learning and enables multiple updates from each transition, improving sample efficiency.

-**Target networks**: DQN maintains two networks: the online network $ Q(s,a;\theta)$ used for action selection and a target network $ Q(s,a;\theta^-)$ used for computing Bellman targets.
+**Target networks**: DQN maintains two networks: the online network $$ Q(s,a;\theta)$$ used for action selection and a target network $$ Q(s,a;\theta^-)$$ used for computing Bellman targets.
 The target network is periodically copied from the online network but remains fixed between copies.
 This stabilizes learning by preventing the target from changing rapidly as the online network updates.

 The DQN loss function is: